microsoft/Olive/docs/source/tutorials/configure_systems.rst

 - Native System: This is the normal system.
 All kinds of systems can be configured as native system.
 The **Isolated ORT system** can only be used as **target** system for model evaluation.
 - Managed System: Olive will manage the environment by installing the required packages from the :code:`requirements_file` or Dockerfile in the environment.
 Only **Python environment system**, **Docker system**, **AzureML system** support managed system.

+Most of time, the **host** and **target** are the same, but they can be different in some cases.
+For example, you can run a Pass on a local machine with a CPU and evaluate a Model on a remote machine with a GPU.

 Accelerator Configuration
 -------------------------
 For each **host** or **tartet**, it will represent list of accelerators that are supported by the system.
 Each accelerator is represented by a dictionary with the following attributes: